bilgincoskun/brogue-android-port/README.md

 # Installation
 You can download apks from [here](https://github.com/bilgincoskun/brogue-android-port/releases)

-Currently there are 4 apks use different versions of Brogue which can be installed side by side.
+Currently there are 3 apks which use different versions of Brogue which can be installed side by side.

 * Original v1.7.5 version

 * Community Edition from [here](https://github.com/tmewett/BrogueCE)

 * 1.7.5 with bug fixes from [here](https://github.com/flend/brogue-windows/)

-* Original 1.7.4 version

 Note that apks require two additional permissions which both are optional: